IECEP-USJ-R/iecep/README.md

 ```
 ----
 ## **About Us**
 We are a non-profit student organization at the University of San Jose-Recoletos.
+The organization aims to provide its service to all Josenian ECE students and faculty.
 ### Thank you!